-The accumulation of 60 credits through the assessment of taught modules as detailed below:
+The accumulation of 60 credits3 through the assessment of taught modules as detailed below:

 Description Credits

 COMPULSORY MODULES:

-Induction week Consumer Trends Design, Technology & Prototyping 0 20 20
+Induction week User-centered Design Design, Technology & Prototyping 0 20 20

 ELECTIVE MODULES:

 Any of the following modules adding up to an additional 20 credits: Whole System Design Creative Enterprise & Entrepreneurship Project Management 10 20 10

 TOTAL: 60

-The accumulation of 120 credits through the assessment of taught modules as detailed below:
+The accumulation of 120 credits4 through the assessment of taught modules as detailed below:

 Description Credits

 COMPULSORY MODULES:

-Induction Week Consumer Trends Design, Technology & Prototyping Whole System Design Creative Enterprise & Entrepreneurship Project Management Group Project (Full Time Students) 0 20 20 10 20 10
+Induction Week User-centered Design Design, Technology & Prototyping Whole System Design Creative Enterprise & Entrepreneurship Project Management Group Project (Full Time Students) 0 20 20 10 20 10 40

 ELECTIVE MODULES:

 Part Time Students: Group Project OR Dissertation 40 40

-&lt;sup>3 Senate Regulations require a minimum of 60 learning credits to be accumulated for the Award of PgCert.
+3 Senate Regulations require a minimum of 60 learning credits to be accumulated for the Award of PgCert.
 The number of learning credits for individual courses is set during course validation.

-&lt;sup>4 Senate Regulations require a minimum of 120 learning credits to be accumulated for the Award of PgDip.
+4 Senate Regulations require a minimum of 120 learning credits to be accumulated for the Award of PgDip.
 The number of learning credits is set during course validation